sotojuan2/kafka101/README.md

 ## Consumer Groups

+You can check the demo https://github.com/tomasalmeida/kafka-partition-assignment-examples

-You could now stop the containers:
+If you do it you could now stop the containers:

 ```bash
 docker compose down -v
 ```

-And check the demo https://github.com/tomasalmeida/kafka-partition-assignment-examples

 ## Connect

 ### Setup

-Let's start our containers again:
+If you stopped the containers before let's start our containers again:

 ```bash
 docker compose up -d